 Testing is available regardless of health insurance status.
-A medical appointment is not required for testing.
+Registration is recommended as on-site registration is limited.

 Hours of operation: